-The Graduate Student Showcase is a virtual graduate conference at Boise State University that provides an opportunity for you as a graduate student to showcase your talents, connect with other graduate students, and enjoy the possibility of winning a cash award.
-Graduate students will be asked to record short (three minute) videos in which they introduce their scholarship.
-Students will upload these videos along with an academic poster or visual presentation of their scholarship for judging.
+The Graduate Student Showcase is a one-day graduate conference at Boise State University that provides an opportunity for you as a graduate student to showcase your talents, connect with other graduate students, and enjoy the possibility of winning a cash award.

 Am I eligible to participate?

 If you are a graduate student at Boise State, you are eligible to participate!
 We encourage submissions that encompass all academic areas.
 For example, scholarly entries may be from your dissertation/thesis research, from a project that you are working on, or a project from a class.

 Will there be a virtual option for online-only graduate students?

 Yes!
 Graduate students in online-only graduate degree programs can participate in a virtual version of the Showcase.
 Students use the same registration process as the in-person version.
 The virtual Showcase will involve a recorded three-minute presentation of your poster.
 There will be a separate set of judges and rubric for the virtual Showcase.
 You will receive more information after registration.

 Do I have to have my poster or artistic entry completed prior to signing up to participate in the showcase?

 You must register before the deadline, Friday, March 17, 2023.
 However, you won’t need to have your poster or artistic entry available until the morning of the Showcase.
 Signing up to present at the Showcase requires you to submit your name, contact information, graduate degree program, faculty advisor’s name, and submission title.

 Is there a limit to how many submissions I can enter?
 What if my entry is from a group project?